-A referendum on the UK's membership of the EU was held on 23 June 2016 and resulted in a majority of 52% in favour of the withdrawal of the UK from the EU, or "Brexit".
-On 29 March 2017, the UK served notice on the EU in accordance with Article 50 of the Treaty on European Union ("Article 50") and negotiations between the UK and the EU to redefine the UK's economic and political relationships with the EU are ongoing.
-The ongoing negotiations mean that insurance carriers operating in Gibraltar face a period of regulatory uncertainty.
+A referendum on the UK's membership of the EU was held on 23 June 2016 and resulted in a majority of 52 percent in favour of the withdrawal of the UK from the EU ("Brexit").

+The current negotiations connected with the UK's departure from the EU provides a number of socio-political uncertainties, particularly from a regulatory perspective.
 The principal risks of Brexit to Calpe are a possible loss of access EU insurance markets in the future, the risk of a customs and immigration barrier being established between Spain and Gibraltar and the devaluation of Sterling.

-As the majority of Calpe's business is for policyholders in the UK, Calpe does not anticipate that the possible loss of access to the single market will have a significant impact on its business and performance.
+As the majority of Calpe's business is with policyholders in the UK, Calpe does not anticipate that the possible loss of access to the single market will have a significant impact on its business and performance.
+Calpe will cease to attach new risks in Ireland with effect from the Brexit date, but will provide service continuity with respect to all live contracts with policyholders and all valid claims under live and expired contracts under the Irish temporary run-off regime.
+Calpe remains in dialogue with the appropriate regulatory authorities in respect of this matter.